brancadavide/rails_ajax_formhandler/README.md

 ```

 ### send
-function with the event only argument, will be called on submit
+event as only argument, will be called on submit

 ```javascript